Source code for search.indexer

 [docs] def on_insert(self, schema: str, obj: object) -> None: if not self.stopped: if isinstance(obj, Searchable): self.index(schema, obj)

-[docs] def on_update(self, schema: str, obj: object) -> None: if not self.stopped: if isinstance(obj, Searchable): # FIXME: We should be able to get rid of this delete # once we get rid of ES, since we implemented # upserting for our Postgres indexer. self.delete(schema, obj) self.index(schema, obj)
+[docs] def on_update(self, schema: str, obj: object) -> None: if not self.stopped: if isinstance(obj, Searchable): if obj.fts_skip: # NOTE: We need to emit a delete in case this # model previously wasn't skipped self.delete(schema, obj) else: self.index(schema, obj)